Lac qui Parle County

 LqP is clearly code green.

-- 2010 The county and Farmers were awarded a $9.6 million ARRA award
+In 2010, the county and Farmers were awarded a $9.6 million ARRA award.

 Find more articles on broadband in Lac qui Parle. (http://tinyurl.com/zc2tfay)